antD97/RestrictedRockets/readme.md

 Server-wide rules can be modified by operators using: `/function restricted_rockets:op/config`
 Player-specific rules can be modified by anyone using: `/trigger restricted_rockets_config`

-Aqua values that appear in the menu can be modified by being clicked.
-Clicking on the aqua values suggests a command to modify that value.
+Clicking on values in aqua will suggest a command to modify that value.
 The change will be made after sending the command, and, to see the change, the config menu has to be reopened using the config menu command.

-Operators can also remove all scoreboard objectives, and scheduled functions with `/function restricted_rockets:op/uninstall`.
+Operators can also remove all scoreboard objectives and scheduled functions with `/function restricted_rockets:op/uninstall`.
 The next time the datapack is reloaded, the datapack will run like it did the first time.

-## Server-Wide Config
+## Server-Wide Configuration

+- `Max rockets` (default: 3)
-**Max rockets (default: 3):** The number of rockets players are permitted to use before having to land/be still in water.
+  - The number of rockets players are permitted to use before having to land/be still in water.
+- `Allow client override` (default: false)
-**Allow client override (default: false):** Whether players are allowed to configure their own "max rockets" value.
-Players are forced to use the server wide max rockets value otherwise.
+  - Whether players are allowed to configure their own "max rockets" value.
+Players are forced to use the server wide "max rockets" value otherwise.

+- `Safe elytra break` (default: true)
-**Safe elytra break (default: true):** Whether slow falling is activated on players whose elytra was temporarily broken after using more than the max number of rockets.
+  - Whether slow falling is activated on players whose elytra was temporarily broken after using more than the max number of rockets.
+- `Allow client override` (default: true)
-**Allow client override (default: true):** Whether players are allowed to configure their own "safe elytra break" value.
+  - Whether players are allowed to configure their own "safe elytra break" value.
 Players are forced to use the server wide "safe elytra break" value otherwise.

+- `Rockets tip` (default: true)
-**Rockets tip (default: true):** Whether the "remaining rockets" actionbar text is displayed on initial flight, rocket use, and rocket reset.
+  - Whether the "remaining rockets" actionbar text is displayed on initial flight, rocket use, and rocket reset.
-**Zero rockets tip persists (default: true):** Whether the "remaining rockets" actionbar text is *always* displayed when there are no more rockets left to use.
+- `Zero rockets tip persists` (default: true)
+  - Whether the "remaining rockets" actionbar text is *always* displayed when there are no more rockets left to use.

 *Note that the rocket tip options can always be overridden through player-specific configuration.*

-## Player-Specific Config
+## Player-Specific Configuration

+- `Override server max rockets` (default: false)
+  - Whether or not to override the server "max rockets" value.
-**Override server max rockets (default: false):** *This option will only appear if "allow client override" is enabled* *on the server.* Whether or not to override the server "max rockets" value.
+  - *This option will only appear if "allow client override" is enabled on the server.*
+  - `Override value` (default: 0)
-**Override value (default: 0):** *This option will only appear if "override server max rockets" is true.* The number of rockets this player is permitted to use before having to land/be still in water.
+    - The number of rockets this player is permitted to use before having to land/be still in water.
+    - *This option will only appear if "override server max rockets" is true.*

-**Override server safe elytra break (default: false):** *This option will only appear if "allow client override" is* *enabled on the server.* Whether or not to override the server "safe elytra break" value.
+- `Override server safe elytra break` (default: false)
+  - Whether or not to override the server "safe elytra break" value.
-**Override value (default: false):** *This option will only appear if "override server safe elytra break" is true.*
+  - *This option will only appear if "allow client override" is enabled on the server.*
+  - `Override value` (default: false)
-Whether slow falling is activated on this player if the elytra is temporarily broken after using more than the max number of rockets.
+    - Whether slow falling is activated on this player if the elytra is temporarily broken after using more than the max number of rockets.
+    - *This option will only appear if "override server safe elytra break" is true.*

+- `Override server rockets tip` (default:false)
-**Override server rockets tip (default:false):** Whether or not to override the server "rockets tip" value.
+  - Whether or not to override the server "rockets tip" value.
+  - `Override value` (default: false)
-**Override value (default: false):** *This option will only appear if "override rockets tip" is true.* Whether the "remaining rockets" actionbar text is displayed on initial flight, rocket use, and rocket reset.
+    - Whether the "remaining rockets" actionbar text is displayed on initial flight, rocket use, and rocket reset.
+    - *This option will only appear if "override rockets tip" is true.*

-**Override server zero rockets tip persists (default: false):** Whether or not to override the server "zero rockets tip persists" value.
+- `Override server zero rockets tip persists` (default: false)
+  - Whether or not to override the server "zero rockets tip persists" value.
+  - `Override value` (default: false)
-**Override value (default: false):** *This option will only appear if "override server zero rockets tip persists" is* *true.* Whether the "remaining rockets" actionbar text is *always* displayed when there are no more rockets left to use.
+    - Whether the "remaining rockets" actionbar text is *always* displayed when there are no more rockets left to use.
+    - *This option will only appear if "override server zero rockets tip persists" is true.*

 ---
 Copyright © 2022-2023 antD97